devnull-tools/soda/README.md

 Register the given function as a task and enables invoking it.
 You may pass the function args in *$function_name*.

-### parameter (parameter_name, [default_value], description)
+### parameter (parameter_name, [value_name] ,[default_value], description)

 Register the given parameter and returns indicating if the parameter was given.
-You may pass the parameter args in *$parameter_name*.
-The parameter value is accessible through the variable $parameter_name (with hyphens replaced by underscores).
-To expose a value based parameter use the syntax PARAMETER=VALUE.
-To expose a parameter with optional value use the syntax PARAMETER[=VALUE].
+The parameter value is accessible through the variable $parameter_name in upper case with hyphens replaced by underscores.

     parameter "help" "Prints this help message" && {
       usage
     }

-    parameter "backup[=EXTENSION]" "bak" "Indicates the extension for file backup" && {
+    parameter "backup-extension" "[EXTENSION]" "bak" "Indicates the extension for file backup" && {
-      additional_parameters="$additional_parameters --extension=$backup"
+      additional_parameters="$additional_parameters --extension=$BACKUP_EXTENSION"
     }

 ### import (namespace)